joakim000/CRC_Explorer/README.md

 ## Features

+### General compatibility

+Supports all permutations of the 7 common CRC parameters (and 1 uncommon).

+Bit widths up to 64 inclusive; check value tested with specs of width 3-8, 10-17, 21, 24, 30-32, 40 and 64.

 ### Validatable (it's a word)

 The simple algorithm and available outputs makes the process easy to validate manually, and provides confidence for validating other implementations in turn.